maltenuhn/fiendly-words/CONTRIBUTING.md

 - Open a GitHub issue with a descriptive title, clear description and steps to reproduce.

 *If you're suggesting improvements/new words:*
-- Read and understand __The Words__ section in [readme.md](https://github.com/glitchdotcom/friendly-words/blob/master/README.md)
+- Fiendish, evil only please

 *For all changes:*
 - Open a new GitHub pull request with the patch.

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-If you aren't comfortable with GitHub, don't have an account, etc, you can also send us a remix of this project with your changes.
+If you aren't comfortable with GitHub, don't have an account, etc, we also accept post cards if you can figure out the mailing address.
+But only if they're rubbish postcards.

 Updating the NPM module
 -----------------------

-First you'll need to get an invite to help maintain the module.
-Ask anyone currently listed as a collaborator on [friendly-words](https://www.npmjs.com/package/friendly-words), they should be able to invite you.
-If you don't already have an NPM account, make one!

-Next, clone [the repo](https://github.com/glitchdotcom/friendly-words) and make your changes locally.
-You'll want to make sure you bump the version number in `package.json`.
-Commit, push, all that good stuff.

-Finally, log into NPM in the terminal with `npm login` and your NPM username/password.
-Navigate to the repo you've just updated, and `npm publish`.
-Check [friendly-words](https://www.npmjs.com/package/friendly-words), your updates (and the new version number) should be there!
+Yeah, there isn't one.
+If you want one, fiendly words isn't for you and you'll need those nice _friendly_ words from Glitch.
+You know where to go.